 There are also cancer treatments that leave a woman infertile.
 If this is the case, there are alternatives including surrogacy and adoption.
 Cryogenics is also an option if you choose to freeze your eggs before cancer treatment.
 Even if you have no viable eggs left, the frozen eggs can be fertilized and implanted.

-Dealing with cancer during a pregnancy is uncommon.
+Dealing with cancer during pregnancy is uncommon.
 There are safe cancer treatments that can be used during pregnancy, but some are unsafe and may harm the fetus.
 There are benefits and risks to all cancer treatments – talk with your doctor about both.